 Admin can register 3 sizes for images from Settings->Media page.

 Default Thumbnail Size

 As seen in the screenshot, Thumbnail size, Medium size, Large size are registered.
-When we upload a new image, 3 more images with above-specified dimensions proportionally created.
-If we select the option ‘Crop thumbnail to exact dimensions (normally thumbnails are proportional)’ under ‘Thumbnail size’ then the image will be a hard crop of specified size.
+When we upload a new image, 3 images with above-specified dimensions proportionally created.
+If we select the option ‘Crop thumbnail to exact dimensions (normally thumbnails are proportional)’ under ‘Thumbnail size’ then the image will be a hard crop to the specified size.

-Its all about default 3 sizes of image WordPress allows us from Dashboard.
+Its all about default 3 sizes of image WordPress allows us from Media settings.
 What if we need to register one more size for the uploaded image?
 There are some cases appear where we need to display the images with the exact width and height.

-Well, we can do this with some lines of code.
+Well, we can do this with the few lines of code.